 Grade 7 - Forming relationships; creating a healthy lifestyle; digital citizenship; and human intimacy and sexuality.

 Grade 8 - Decision-making relating to peers; balancing school, home, and other relationships; adolescent sexuality; substance abuse; and transitioning to ninth grade.

 Grade 9 - Relationships with peers, family, and friends; the impact of media and advertising on sexuality; making safe and appropriate decisions; and beginning a new school.

 Student Life Curriculum

 In fourth and fifth grades, the emotional and social growth of boys is addressed and nurtured through the advisor program.
 Advisors have both formal and informal interactions with boys on a daily basis.

 Middle School Student Life

-The sixth-grade student life curriculum is taught by the Headmaster.
+The Sixth Grade Student Life Curriculum is taught by the Head of School.
 The curriculum provides boys with relevant information, skills, and guidance to support them as they enter middle school and adolescence.
 Discussions focus on the social, emotional, and physical changes of these years.
-In the fall term, topics include: adjusting to middle school; managing changing peer and family relationships; and using technology responsibly.
-Winter and early spring term topics are: the physical, emotional, and social changes of puberty, adolescence, and sexuality.
-A final unit in the late spring focuses on responsible decision making in adolescence regarding tobacco, alcohol, and other drugs.
+In the fall term, topics include adjusting to middle school; managing changing peer and family relationships; and using technology responsibly.
+Winter and early spring term topics are the physical, emotional, and social changes of puberty, adolescence, and sexuality.
+A final unit in the late spring focuses on responsible decision-making in adolescence regarding tobacco, alcohol, and other drugs.